decred/dcrdex/client/asset/eth/cmd/getgas/README.md

 - Decide the maximum number of swaps you want in the largest initiation transaction, `--n`.
 Minimum is 2. `getgas` will check initiations with from 1 up to `n` swaps.
 There is a balance between cost and precision.
 Using more than 2 generates an average over `n - 1` intiations to calculate the cost of additional swaps (`Gases.SwapAdd`) and redeems (`Gases.RedeemAdd`).

+- If you run `getgas` with insufficient or zero ETH and/or token balance on the seed, no transactions will be sent and you'll get a message indicating the amount of funding needed to run.

 - A network **MUST** be specified with the `--mainnet`, `--testnet`, or `--simnet` flag.

 - Use `--help` to see additional options.

+- **If running on mainnet, real funds will be used** for fees based on the current network base fee and tip rate.
+All swaps sent are just 1 gwei (atom), with fees additional.
+If testing a token, 1 atom will be transferred to a [random address](https://ethereum.stackexchange.com/a/3298/83118) and will unrecoverable.

 **example usage**
 ```